-This is as opposed to a defined-benefit or final-salary pension – these were more common in the past and generally more generous, but they have been largely phased out over the past couple of decades.
+This is as opposed to a defined-benefit or final-salary pension – these were more common in the past and generally more generous, but they have been largely phased out over the past few decades.

 In a defined-contribution scheme, workers know how much money they are putting into their funds, but there are no guarantees about how much income they will get in retirement.
 (Final-salary pensions, on the other hand, do offer such a guarantee, which is backed by the company that provides the scheme.)

 The size of a defined-contribution pension fund at retirement depends predominantly on how much money goes into it and how the investments it holds perform.
-This type of pension is sometimes called a money-purchase scheme, because the money in the fund has traditionally been used to buy a retirement income through an annuity (although this is changing – see below).
+This type of pension is sometimes called a money-purchase scheme, because the money in the fund has traditionally been used to buy a retirement income through an annuity, although changes introduced in 2015 have opened up more options.

 How company pensions work